strvcom/ios-version-icon/README.md

 ## Usage

 * Make a duplicate of your app icon resource in asset catalog - let's have for example _AppIcon_ and _AppIconOriginal_.
 The copy is used as a backup.
-Production builds typically have no icon overlays.
+Production builds typically have no icon overlays. (if your project contains icon resource with other than this default name, you need to specify it using `--appIcon` and/or `--appIconOriginal` parameter.
 * Create a new Run Script Phase in Build Settings > Build Phases in your app
 * Use this shell script:
 ```shell